timchen0618/pytorch-leo/readme.md

 *PyYAML==3.13

 ### Getting the data
-We borrow the embedding from deepmind/leo repo
+We borrow the embedding from the [deepmind/leo repo](https://github.com/deepmind/leo)
 You can download the pretrained embeddings here
 or
 `$ wget http://storage.googleapis.com/leo-embeddings/embeddings.zip`